KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/External Keyboards.md

 # External Keyboards

-This article describes the KeyboardKit external keyboard engine and how to use it.
+This article describes the KeyboardKit external keyboard engine.

 KeyboardKit lets you detect whether or not an external keyboard is used, including snap-on Smart Folio iPad keyboards, the Magic Keyboard, Bluetooth keyboards etc.